Mahler Chamber Orchestra

 Benjamin | Knussen | Purcell | Stravinsky

 Igor Stravinsky’s “Movements” for piano and orchestra is considered the most rigorous work in the composer’s œuvre.
 The idiosyncratic piano concerto, which has no actual concertante piano part, will be juxtaposed with the music of Oliver Knussen and Henry Purcell.
-To round off the program, the world premiere of George Benjamin's “Concerto for Orchestra”, who will also conduct the concert, will be performed.
+To round off the program, the German premiere of George Benjamin's “Concerto for Orchestra”, who will also conduct the concert, will be performed.

 Do nomads have a home?
 The Mahler Chamber Orchestra may not return to Berlin every year, but it does so time and again for the Musikfest Berlin.
 The international orchestra has established a reputation for being constantly on the move, and its motto of “live … play … dream” has elevated it to one of the world's best orchestras.
 This Musikfest Berlin concert season, British conductor and composer Sir George Benjamin join them during their visit to the River Spree.